natnaelnegash/digital-health-app/README.md

-# Digital Health System - Administrative Backend with Prisma & Docker
+# Digital Health System - Administrative Backend with Prisma

 A comprehensive Node.js backend API using **Prisma ORM** and **Docker** for the Digital Health Appointment and Records System, focusing on administrative functions.